Swimming Lakes That Are an Easy Day Trip from LA

 Distance: 33 miles from Hollywood

 This is another spot that takes the fuss out of your swim-cation.
 Clean, with a full complement of lifeguards and miles of public beaches, this regional park ensures the only thing you have to do is enjoy the water.
-And unlike some other SoCal swimming lakes, this beach is open Thursday-Sunday from mid-July through Labor Day.
-If you have a boat, bring it along, because you can motor it right up to the swimming area and take a dip.
+And unlike some other SoCal swimming lakes, this one is open daily from June 20 to September 5.
+If you have a boat, bring it along because you can motor it right up to the swimming area and take a dip.

 Distance: 82 miles from Hollywood